awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

       1. **Block duration \(minutes\)**
 **Note**
-Spot Instances with a defined duration \(also known as Spot blocks\) are no longer available to new customers from July 1, 2021\.
-For customers who have previously used the feature, we will continue to support Spot Instances with a defined duration until December 31, 2022\.
+Spot Instances with a defined duration \(also known as Spot blocks\) are no longer supported\.

 1. On the **Summary** panel, for **Number of instances**, enter the number of instances to launch\.
 **Note**